mailto:firstname.lastname@example.orgMore transportation articles by David S. Lawyer

 The introduction of labor-saving technology has often been thwarted by labor union rules.
 For example, almost a hundred years ago the automatic air brake was forced on the railroads by an act of Congress.
 In addition to making train operation safer, it eliminated the need for brakemen on most trains.
 Formerly, the brakeman's job was to walk from car to car (often along the roof of the cars) and set the hand brakes by turning wheels about the size of automobile steering wheels.
 However, brakemen were still kept on the payroll and exist to this day, two per train, although they now sometimes call themselves "trainmen".
 The blame for this waste lies not only with the labor unions but also with railroad management and government.
 In some states full crew laws made redundant brakemen mandatory.
 Management and government, for the most part, ignored the problem although management at times made much ado about the redundant firemen on locomotives who were not needed anymore to shovel coal after steam engines were replaced by diesel locomotives.
 The fireman issue was never satisfactorily resolved.

 Computer control of trains and comprehensive scheduling of trains run head on into institutional issues.
 Labor union rules often require that a new crew take over the operation of a train as it enters a yard.
 This would not only increase cost but result in additional delay.
-The private railroad companies that exist today are under no obligation to coordinate their schedules or even to have any schedules at all.
+The private railroad companies that exist today are under no obligation to coordinate their freight train schedules or even to have any schedules at all.
 Many of them run most trains as "needed" to meet demand and call them "extras".
 Even a cursory examination of the railroad situation [see "The Railroad Situation" by Reebie Associates sponsored by the Federal Railroad Administration, U.S. Dept. of Transportation, 1979] indicates that major changes are needed to the institutional structure of railroads in order to achieve efficient operation of the railroad system in North America.

 The problem of inefficient operation of railroads, including poor management and labor featherbedding, is not just endemic to the U.S. but is a world problem.
 In many other countries the operational efficiency of railroads is even worse than the U.S. The reasons for this are similar to the U.S. situation: The monopolistic aspects of railroads combined with a technology which is both susceptible to labor abuse and is difficult to optimally operate.
 While the U.S. was once (at the end of World War II) the world leader in rail freight transportation (both in ton-km and in technology) this is no longer true today.
 Today, the railways of the Soviet Union haul about three times the ton-km of U.S. railroads and most of this is now by electric traction on electrified railways.
 In fact the total ton-km on Soviet railways is greater than the ton-km for the entire rest of the world.
 However, Soviet Railways have many inefficiencies and problems such as traffic congestion.
 Much insight into institutional issues could be obtained by studying the history of the world's railroads, but a satisfactory comparative history (including efficiency, technology and labor policy issues) has yet to be written.